PiotrKaszuba/WaterAsAResourceExtended/refactoring_plan.md

 9. comprehensive tests - plan out test suite (especially for merging/splitting water bodies) etc, lifecycles etc. - somewhat - now do them / -> actually tested manually without looking at the file - might have missed something but was too lazy ;)

 -> to test: techs unlocks (and forces)
--> to test: rejectEntityPlacement with mine instead of destroy - how waterfill behaves with it?
+-> (DONE) to test: rejectEntityPlacement with mine instead of destroy - how waterfill behaves with it?

 - WHAT happens when landfill is placed when there are some existing dry tiles?

--> landfill will take place of some water tile but maybe something breaks?
+    (THIS OK)
--> initial looks at code suggest its ok because landfill removes from grid -> and depletion visuals are based on the grid tile data (current name vs original name)
+    initial looks at code suggest its ok because landfill removes from grid and depletion visuals are based on the grid tile data (current name vs original name)

+    (DONE)
+    fix dry tiles being forgotten (orphaned) when waterbody removed (split) - they are still water tiles and they should be treated as water tiles when scanning again after split account for them (orphaned) in waterbody merge - no need to make orphans

+    test a bit more

 Maybe:
 - NEED to profile performance - partially done